omdl/omdl.github.com/docs/conceptual.md

 # Conceptual Level OMDL #

-At the conceptual level, the OMDL can be used to describe a mashup in abstract terms without reference to specific widgets and layouts.
+At the conceptual level, the OMDL is used to describe the overall purpose of the workspace and the associated user goals in abstract terms without reference to specific widgets and layouts.

 ## Specification